puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

 In case 2, the installer is unable to obtain any information about the size or state of the database.
 The user will not to locate the large console database table

 - **Upgrading from PE 2.x or 3.0.0?** Check the [upgrade instructions for PE 3.1](../3.1/install_upgrading.html) for specific instructions, issues, and warnings.

--**Upgrading a Master with Separated `/var` and `/opt` Directories** In order to manage disc space or for other reasons, some PE deployments may have the `/var` and `/opt` directories on different mount points.
-Due to an issue in the `puppetlabs-firewall` module, this can cause serious problems during upgrades.
-See the following to find out how to prevent the issues and/or recover from a failed upgrade.

-* **To prevent a failed upgrade** follow these steps:
-   1. Create a directory to use as the module working directory mkdir -p /opt/puppet/share/puppet/module_working_dir/cache
-    2. Define the directory created above as the `module_working_dir` by adding the following to `/etc/puppetlabs/puppet/puppet.conf [main]`: `module_working_dir = /opt/puppet/share/puppet/module_working_dir/cache`

-* **To recover from a failed upgrade** follow these steps:
-    1. Create a directory to use as the module working directory mkdir -p /opt/puppet/share/puppet/module_working_dir/cache
-    2. Define the directory created above as the `module_working_dir` by adding the following to `/etc/puppetlabs/puppet/puppet.conf [main]`: `module_working_dir = /opt/puppet/share/puppet/module_working_dir/cache`
-    3. To prevent the installer from detecting that PE 3.2.0 is already installed, first echo the version of the existing PE version (e.g. '3.1.3') into the `pe_version` file
-`echo '3.1.3' > /opt/puppet/pe_version` Then, delete the `pe_build` file: `rm /opt/puppet/pe_build`.
-    4. Rerun the installer:
-        `cd /<path to puppet-enterprise-3.2.0-installer>`
-        `./puppet-enterprise-installer `

 Downloading PE
 -----